 Best known for his multi-platinum success with rock artist Kim Mitchell, Paul has forged a career which encompasses funk, fusion, jazz and latin, working with such diverse artists as Tom Scott, Domenic Troiano, David Blamires, Lawrence Gowan, Carlos Del Junco, Carol Welsman, Dave Restivo, Brownman Ali, Colm Wilkinson, Doug Riley, Hilario Duran, David Clayton-Thomas, Roger Hodgson, Rik Emmett, and The Canadian Tenors to name a few.
-As a Juno award winner and respected session player Paul has performed at P.I.T. and the N.A.M.M. shows in L.A., twice at the Montreal Drumfest and at the Cape Breton Drumfest.
+As a Juno award winner and respected session player Paul has performed at P.I.T. and the N.A.M.M. shows in L.A., twice at the Montreal Drumfest, at the Cape Breton Drumfest, and most recently at the Quebec International Drumfest in 2017.
 He is one of SABIAN cymbals most popular and effective clinicians.
 Always active on the studio scene, Paul has recorded numerous jingles and worked on TV shows such as Degrassi Junior High, Top Cops, Counterstrike, E.N.G. and more recently, How Do You Solve A Problem Like Maria?

-Paul's fusion band The Code has 4 CDs, the last release being "Dreams Speak Song".
 Paul has recently been involved with various tribute acts including Heavy Weather (Weather Report tribute), Brass Transit (Chicago tribute) , Shower The People (James Taylor tribute) , and Pretzel Logic (Steely Dan tribute).
-For the past few years he has also performed with Jeans ‘n Classics, which pairs a rock band with a symphony orchestra.
+For the past ten years he has also performed with Jeans ‘n Classics, which pairs a rock band with a symphony orchestra.

-Current endorsements include Yamaha drums, Sabian cymbals, Remo drumheads, LP Percussion and Vater sticks.
+Current endorsements include Gretsch drums, Sabian cymbals, Remo drumheads, LP Percussion and Vater sticks.